Samuelile/Samuelile/README.md

 ![Blockchain development]()

 I live within the midwestern region of the United States.
 Since the spring of 2019 I have been facinated by the world of cryptocureency and blockchain technology.
-I have taken this excitement and applied it to contract and blockchain development.
+I have taken this excitement and applied it to blockchain development.
 I enjoy progamminging in python and solidilty.

 Within this portfolio I have included a number of projects and contracts I have compiled.

-Skills: PYTHON / SOLIDITY / METAMASK / HARDHAT
+Skills: PYTHON / SOLIDITY / METAMASK / TRUFFLE

 - 🔭 I’m currently working on decentralized applications